AbhAsg09/Java_Hell/README.md

     marks in 5 subjects of your choice.
 Create a function to display all the input details and his total average and percentage.

+##
+**P.S . -**  Solve the matrix questions given in class.
+- Write a java program to find if the given matrix is a unit matrix or not.
+- Write a java program to find the summation of lower triangle of a matrix.
+- Write a java program to find an element in a matrix and display its position.
+- Find transpose of a given matrix.